Palak2506/Palak2506/README.md

 - 🎓 Final year student at **VIT Bhopal University**
 - 🛠️ **Specialization:** Cloud Computing & Automation
-- 💡  100 Days of Code Challenger for Social Summer of Code
+- 💡  100 Days of Code Challenger
 - 💡  Selected for  Social Summer of Code
 - ☁️ **Certified AWS Cloud Practitioner**
 - 👩‍💻 Passionate about building impactful products and learning new technologies